yavdr/yavdr-ansible/KNOWN_ISSUES.md

 This is currently partially implented in the yavdr-frontend script - Still missing:
 Prevent attaching the frontend if not connected
 Check if deta/atta is needed after running the xrandr command

+TODO: in VMs (like VirtualBox) the association between DRM and XRANDR Monitor names as well as EDID data is incomplete.
+The yavdr-frontend should be able to handle this.

 We also need to improve the conditions under which `update-initramfs` are called